 On several occasions the Twelve issued statements to the effect that they were prepared to recognise within the existing boundaries and under a name which would be acceptable for all parties concerned.
-As a United Kingdom Government spokeswoman Stated: "We shall continue to act as honest broker in order to obtain recognition of that State under any name except Macedonia."
+As a United Kingdom Government spokeswoman stated: "We shall continue to act as honest broker in order to obtain recognition of that State under any name except Macedonia."

-An interesting feature with regard to the recognition of "The Former Yugoslav Republic of Macedonia" is that several States only explicitly stated that they recognised "The Former Yugoslav Republic of Macedonia" as an independent State after "The Former Yugoslav Republic of Macedonia" had been admitted to the UN, through the acceptance by the General Assembly of a Resolution submitted, among others, by the European Community and its member States.
-Examples are the Netherlands, Sweden, and Switzerland
+An interesting feature with regard to the recognition of "The Former Yugoslav Republic of Macedonia" is that several States only explicitly stated that they recognised "The Former Yugoslav Republic of Macedonia" as an independent State after "The Former Yugoslav Republic of Macedonia" had been admitted to the UN, through the acceptance by the General Assembly of a Resolution submitted by member States of the European Community, e.g. the Netherlands155, and other States, e.g. Sweden156 and Switzerland157

-Some States specified that their vote in favour of admission to the UN must be taken to mean recognition as an independent State (the United Kingdom), or that support for admission to the UN equals formal recognition (Sweden).
+Some States specified that their vote in favour of admission to the UN must be taken to mean recognition as an independent State (the United Kingdom158), or that support for admission to the UN "would be equivalent of express formal recognition" (Sweden159).

-Finland and Belgium even added that they considered (a vote in favour of) admission to the UN as de facto recognition, which they later followed-up with formal recognition.
+Finland and Belgium even added that they considered (a vote in favour of) admission to the UN as de facto recognition, which they later followed up with formal recognition.
+160

-Italy, which as a matter of fact also recognised "The Former Yugoslav Republic of Macedonia" after it had been admitted to the UN, is the only State to refer explicitly, in an exchange of letters, not only to the recognition of the full independence, sovereignty and international personality of "The Former Yugoslav Republic of Macedonia", but as well to the UN Charter, the Helsinki Final Act, and the Paris Charter, that is, the conditions stated in the European Community Guidelines.
+Italy, which as a matter of fact also recognised "The Former Yugoslav Republic of Macedonia" after it had been admitted to the UN, is the only State to refer explicitly, in an exchange of letters, not only to recognition of the full independence, sovereignty and international personality of "The Former Yugoslav Republic of Macedonia", but also to the UN Charter, the